georgeclm/socmedApplication/README.md

 ## Social Media Web Application

-This Program create instagram clone for all the features.MySQL, Blade, Bootstrap
+This Program create instagram clone for all the features.
+MySQL, Blade, Bootstrap and Vue JS Component
 ## To use the template

 1. **Clone the Repository**